 Our strategy and priorities

-- Embedding a human rights culture
+- Embed a culture of human rights

 These priorities were set based on how we can best contribute to the change we want to see, taking into account our mandate, expertise and current community needs.